joelp2306/joelp2306/README.md

 # Joel Prithvi Ignatius

+## About me
+I'm passionate about technology 🤓, specifically about AI and data science!
+I have 2 and a half years of experience in the field.
+I am currently doing my master's in big data and business analytics at IE university 🎓.
+Also, I love making music and have been playing guitar for 11 years 🎸!

 ## 🎓 Master's Student in Big Data and Business Analytics
 - Currently pursuing my Master's at IE University
 - Expected Graduation: July 2024

-## 👨‍💻 Data Scientist at GeakMinds Inc.
+## 👨‍💻 Data Scientist at GeakMinds Inc. (Jan 2021 - Sep 2023)
 - Worked on a Supply Chain Analytics project
 - Utilized technologies such as Microsoft Azure, SQL Server, and PySpark